28th December 1941 (Sun)

 The meal ended at last after countless toasts had been drunk in rice-wine. "

 Lt Collingwood RN "We were given our first official welcome and dinner.
 Chinese officers were very keen to make friends.
 We stayed here for two days at the American Mission Hospital."

-Admiral Chan Chak CN "Mr Chen accompanied by two Army officers invited all of us to an evening meal which was deliciouse, the best meal we have had since escaping from Hong Kong ."
+Admiral Chan Chak ROC "Mr Chen accompanied by two Army officers invited all of us to an evening meal which was deliciouse, the best meal we have had since escaping from Hong Kong ."

 Colin McEwan SOE "Quarters were found in the local mission hospital and after the luxury of